linzhangcs/what-did-i-do-today/content/collection/2020-08-23-day-20-js-fundamentals.md

 weight: 0
 description: "Master the fundamentals🔖 "
 ---
-For a long time, I was focused on the wrong things regarding programming.
-I looked for quick solutions to my immediate problems but did not stop to think about why and what I was doing.
-So enough of this, it's definitely not working.
-Let me go back to the basics, learn all of the fundamentals along with other stuff.
+Going over the basics!
+I got to learn and review all of the fundamentals along with other stuff.

 For today, I covered Javascript Fundamentals section 1 - 10  and Objects: the basics section 1!
 Interesting facts I didn't know before: